 Affiliate Revenue Model

-Startups that are dependent on the Affiliate Business Revenue Model make money by promoting links of products/services offered by other companies.
+Startups that are dependent on the Affiliate Business Revenue Model make money by promoting links to products/services offered by other companies.
 It involves an online distribution solution for services/products in exchange for a commission – percentage or fixed amount.

 The good bit is you don’t need to have your own services/products if your startup is solely based on the Affiliate Revenue Model.